 I encourage you to realize your value and worth through the eyes of a God-fearing mother, and to hear the heart of a Father who made you and dispenses wisdom for living, freely, and for His glory.

 If I were to give similar advice to my son, this is how I might express it:

 You want a woman you can confide in, someone who listens to you and honors you in all your strength and your weakness.
-Someone who honors and protects you in front of others without making herself smaller at the expense of anyone else.
-She will be diligent to do everything she can to support your relationship and never intentionally or spitefully puts you down to lift herself up.
+Someone who protects you in front of others without making herself smaller.
+She will be diligent to do everything she can to support your relationship and never intentionally or spitefully put you down to lift herself up.